dpiza/cub3d/README.md

 • Set the floor and the ceiling to two different colors;

-• Set the following keys:
+• Set the following key binding:
    - W A S D to move the point of view through the maze;
    - ← and → arrow keys to rotate the camera;
    - ESC to close the window and quit the program cleanly, so as the red cross.